o3de/o3de.org/content/docs/user-guide/features/interactivity/physics/nvidia-cloth/_index.md

 | --- |
 | This feature is in [preview](/docs/userguide/ly-glos-chap#preview) release and is subject to change\.  |

 Physical cloth simulations can create more immersive environments and characters\.
-The **NVIDIA Cloth** gem uses the NVIDIA Cloth library to provide fast, robust cloth simulation in Amazon Lumberyard\.
+The **NVIDIA Cloth** gem uses the NVIDIA Cloth library to provide fast, robust cloth simulation in Open 3D Engine\.

 For information on using **NVIDIA Cloth**, see [Simulate cloth with NVIDIA Cloth](/docs/user-guide/features/interactivity/physics/nvidia-cloth/intro.md)\.